Rhodactina incarnata

 Rhodactina incarnata is a species of secotioid fungus in the family Boletaceae.
-It is found in the sandy soil of dry, Dipterocarpaceae-dominated forests in Chang Mai, northern Thailand.
+It is found in the sandy soil of dry, Dipterocarpaceae-dominated forests in Chiang Mai, northern Thailand.
 The fungus was described as new to science in 2006, becoming the second species in genus Rhodactina.
-The specific epithet incarnata, derived from the Latin for "flesh-colored", refers to the fruitbody color.
+The specific epithet incarnata, derived from the Latin for "flesh-colored," refers to the fruitbody color.